JacquelineEEE/Predicting-Recidivism-Rates/README.md

 # Predicting Recidivism Rates
 This work is designed to support entities offering services to formerly incarcerated individuals.
 The dataset consists of individuals currently incarcerated in the Texas Prison System.

-It was important for me to have an opportunity to dive into each part of the data science workflow as thoroughly as possible.
-I wanted to gain experience in all aspects of the work, and sought out a problem that would offer challenges along each step.
-I found it in this work.

 ### Problem Statement:
 Is an inmate's initial crime and their age at the time it was committed predictive of recidivism?